uiowa-mgb/personal-site-template/README.md

 # personal-site-template
-A forkable template for a github hosted personal site
+A template for a github hosted personal site